The Iniquity of the Tongue

 The effect of evil words is to defile the whole body (v.
 6b), just as Jesus also taught (Matt.
 15:16–20).
 The meaning is that a man who sins with his mouth is, in God’s eyes, a sinner through and through, for what a man says shows the character of his heart.
 No word appears on the tongue that the heart has not conceived.
 A man’s words are generally a clear window to his inner being, even the very depths of his soul.

-James now furnishes another reason why he equates the tongue to fire.
+James furnishes yet another reason why he equates the tongue to fire.
 The reason already evident is that both are destructive.
 But the reason he gives now is that when the tongue speaks wickedly, it is doing the bidding of hell, here used as a figure of speech to represent Satan and all his hosts (v.
 6d).
-The tongue is fire because the source of its wickedness is hell fire, or, as James says, "It is set on fire of hell"; that is, "by" hell.
-He is trying to instill in his readers a realization that whenever they let their tongues go out of control, they are joining Satan’s rebellion against God and allowing him to accomplish his purposes through their mouths.
+The tongue is fire because, as James says, "It is set on fire of hell"; that is, "by" hell.6 He is trying to instill in his readers a realization that whenever they let their tongues go out of control, they are joining Satan’s rebellion against God and allowing him to accomplish his purposes through their mouths.
 Indeed, they might even be speaking under the direct influence of Satan or one of his cohorts.
 Remember what Jesus said to Peter when Peter rebuked Jesus’ announcement that He would be killed in Jerusalem (Matt.
 16:23)?
 If Peter could become a puppet of Satan, we are also at risk of serving as Satan’s mouthpiece if we speak hastily from a proud heart.

 Self-Test